 The Mazda MX-5 Miata has always had a split personality.
-On the one hand, it’s a great convertible for all ages and stages, providing inexpensive fun in the sun along with excellent long-term reliability.
+On the one hand, it’s a great convertible for all ages and stages.
+It provides inexpensive fun in the sun along with excellent long-term reliability.
 On the other hand, it’s a legend on the amateur racing circuit, revered by weekend track warriors for its superb balance and classic rear-wheel-drive dynamics.
-Whichever side you’re on (or perhaps you can’t decide), a Miata (new or used) is a compelling choice for sports car shoppers.
+Whichever side you’re on, a Miata is a compelling choice for sports car shoppers.

 There have now been four generations of Mazda’s iconic roadster.
 From the original, which features pop-up headlights, to the turbocharged ‘Mazdaspeed’ trim offered on the second-generation, to the third-generation model with its flared wheel arches and available power hardtop, to the current one which is the first to actually weigh less than its predecessor, there’s a Miata out there for just about anyone.

-How do you know which Miata’s right for you?
+How do you know which Miata is right for you?
 Let’s take a closer look at what each generation has to offer.

 Inspired by classic British roadsters such as the MG MGB and Triumph Spitfire but engineered to be as reliable as a Toyota Corolla, the original MX-5 Miata took the market by storm when it debuted in 1989 for the 1990 model year.
 Mazda really went out on a limb with this car, building it from scratch as a rear-wheel-drive roadster that shared few components with existing Mazda vehicles.
 The company’s efforts were handsomely rewarded, as it quickly became clear that the Miata was a uniquely appealing proposition.
 No other drop-top sports car was as cheap to buy and maintain, and no other affordable car of any type was as much fun.